chrishenry/deltanyc-heatseek/README.md

 TODO: Needs better documentation.

-The second is to use docker;
+The second is to use docker.
+This method will use an .env file to configure the containers.

 * [Install Docker and docker-compose](https://docs.docker.com/engine/getstarted/)
-* Run `cp .env.example .env`
+* Run `cp .env.example .env`, and fill in any relevant values
 * Run `docker-compose up`
 * The Jupyter notebook will be running at [localhost:8888](http://localhost:8888)
 * The Rails app will be running at [localhost:3000](http://localhost:3000)

-This method will use an .env file to configure the containers.

 To get into the web container, and run rake tasks, etc;